-I can't believe it, but this is my 30th year of teaching!
-I love being able to talk about reading and writing with my students because not only are these essential skills for us to keep growing but they also can bring so much meaning to our lives.
+I can't believe it, but this is my 31st year of teaching!
+I love being able to talk about reading and writing with my students because not only are these essential skills for us to keep growing but they can also bring so much meaning to our lives.

 It won't surprise you that I love reading, but I also enjoy cooking, walking, traveling, keeping my Wordle streak going, and gazing at the woods outside my window.
 I like to stay very informed on current events, and I usually have several books going at a time - a novel, something education-related, a YA book, some nonfiction, maybe some poetry.

 Whenever I can, I try to spend a lot of time with my dog Gus, who was by my side constantly during remote learning, and with my cat Jamie, who does what she wants at all times.